 I was not much of a shoe person until I became a runner.
 Now about every two months a hole in the top of a racing flat, the lack tread on the sole, or my Strava account will alert me to the fact that I need a new pair of running shoes.
-I have worn Nike, Adidas, New Balance, Saucony, Vibram Five Finger, Merrell, and Mizuno.
-Currently I run in the Adidas Supernova Glide Boost, the New Balance 5000 Racing Flat, and the Mizuno Wave Universe 5.
+I have worn Nike, Adidas, New Balance, Saucony, Vibram Five Finger, Merrell, Mizuno, and On.
+Currently, I run most of my miles in the Vibram Five Finger V-Run Road Running Shoes.

 Mizuno Wave Universe 5

-I use these shoes for both racing and training.
+I have used these shoes for both racing and training.
 They are comfortable, flexible, flashy, and fun.
-I ran 100-150 miles in my first pair, and so far I am close to 100 miles with my second pair.
-I recommend buying a half size up.
+I‘ve run through four pairs, putting 150-200 miles on each.
+I recommend buying these a half size up.